Deploy Azure IoT Operations to an Arc-enabled Kubernetes cluster

 Next steps

-If your components need to connect to Azure endpoints like SQL or Fabric, learn how to Manage secrets for your Azure IoT Operations Preview deployment.
+If your components need to connect to Azure endpoints like SQL or Fabric, learn how to Manage secrets for your Azure IoT Operations deployment.